napari/napari/docs/source/events/rendering.rst

 re-create them if it comes back in view.
 It's simplest to keep nothing but what we are currently drawing.

-However if that's not fast enough, keeping ``OctreeChunks`` in RAM and some tiles in VRAM is an option.
-We could have a MRU cache of each one.
-So if we re-view that area it's faster.
+However if that's not fast enough, we could have a MRU cache of ``OctreeChunks`` and tiles in VRAM, so that reviewing the same data is nearly instant.
 This is adding complexity, but the performance might be worth it.